Skip to content

 Taints and tolerations

 Daemonsets are expected to run on every node.
-If nodes where DataRobot is expected to be running are tainted, these daemonsets will need to tolerate them.
+If nodes where DataRobot runs are tainted, these daemonsets must tolerate them.

 Because this is a list and helm doesn't append values, the whole list needs to be recreated.
-The only existing toleration included in the chart is for the nvidia.com/gpu taint (also mentioned in the Enable the use of GPUs subsection in the Custom Models Configuration section in the installation guide), so the toleration list would need to look like the following:
+The only existing toleration included in the chart is for the nvidia.com/gpu taint (also mentioned in the Enable the use of GPUs subsection in the Custom Models Configuration section in the installation guide), so the toleration list must look like the following:

 runEverywhereTolerations: &runEverywhereTolerations